Eliyahu Bakshi-Doron: Binyan Av institutions

 Following his term as Sephardi Chief Rabbi of Israel, Bakshi-Doron continued his teaching and work as a halakhic arbiter.
 He also established the Binyan Av institutions, which include a central campus in the Ramat Shlomo neighborhood of Jerusalem.

 Conviction, posthumous acquittal

 Bakshi-Doron was indicted in 2012 over his involvement in "the rabbis’ case," in which he was accused of issuing false rabbinic ordinations and yeshiva education certificates to 1,500 police and security services employees during his tenure as Chief Rabbi.
-The ordinations, equivalent to a higher education on Israel's public employees' salary scale, entitled recipients to bonuses of NIS2,000–4,000, then valued at an additional $530–$1,060 per month.
+The ordinations, equivalent to higher education on Israel's public employees' salary scale, entitled recipients to bonuses of NIS2,000–4,000, then valued at an additional $530–$1,060 per month.
 As a result, the government paid out hundreds of millions of shekels without justification.
 Bakshi-Doron was convicted of fraud and breach of trust on May 15, 2017, by the Jerusalem District Court for his part in the scam.
 He was sentenced to one year probation, and a fine of NIS 250,000.
-The conviction was overturned, posthumously, by the Israeli Supreme court on 25th of May 2021.
+The conviction was overturned, posthumously, by the Israeli Supreme court on 25 May 2021.